kylenyh/knyh.github.io/README.md

 * Comparing the circuit model, MBQC and topological quantum computing
 * Investigating superconducting qubits, trapped ions, and photonic qubits
 * Simulating physical systems using quantum computers
-* Understanding principles and applications of quantum annealing
+* Understanding the principles and applications of quantum annealing
 * Comparing quantum and classical annealing techniques
 * Utilizing the Variational Quantum Eigensolver (VQE)
 * Exploring the Quantum Approximate Optimization Algorithm (QAOA)